PedroS11/raspeberry-pi-config/icloud-photos-backup.md

 ### Using Telegram

-If you configured Telegram integration, you should see in the logs that a `user` was created.
+If you configured Telegram integration, you should see in the logs the username that was created.

-In your Telegram bot chat:
+Assuming it was named `user`, in your Telegram bot chat:

 1. Send: